 IECEx credibility

 IECEx accepts the participation of Ex Certification Bodies and Ex Test Laboratories only after successful completion of the IECEx assessment process, which also includes on-going surveillance.
-Each Ex candidate Certification Body and Testing Laboratory is subjected to the same IECEx assessment process utilizing the internationally established ISO/IEC Standards on conformity assessment supplemented with the IECEx Technical Guidance Documents with world experts in the field of explosion protection being appointed as IECEx Assessors.
+Each Ex candidate Certification Body and Testing Laboratory is subjected to the same IECEx assessment process utilizing the internationally established ISO/IEC Standards on conformity assessment supplemented with the IECEx Technical Capability Documents with world experts in the field of explosion protection being appointed as IECEx Assessors.

 More information

-Further information is available from the IECEx website: www.iecex.com, (containing free copies of the IECEx Rules and Procedures), from any of the IECEx Certification Bodies or directly from the IECEx Secretariat via the coordinates shown on the IECEx website.
+Further information is available from the IECEx website: www.iecex.com, (containing free copies of the IECEx Rules and Procedures), from any of the IECEx Certification Bodies or directly from the IECEx Secretariat via email to Info@iecex.com .

 Overview for issuing IECEx Certificates of Conformity, ExTRs and QARs